jfallmann/MONSDA/docs/source/tutorial.rst

 Workflows include:

     - FETCH: Download from SRA
-    - QC: FASTQC of input and output
+    - QC: FASTQC and RustQC of input and output
     - TRIMMING: Adaptor removal with cutadapt/trimgalore
     - MAPPING: Read mapping with STAR, hisat2, bwa, segemehl3 and minimap2
-    - DEDUP: Read deduplication with umi_tools and picard
+    - DEDUP: Read deduplication with umi_tools, fgumi and picard

 The more complex config for this analysis follows